When does an old iPhone become unsafe to use?

 WebKit vulnerabilities affect all iOS browsers

 Some vulnerabilities that Apple patches in its security updates involve WebKit, the rendering engine used by the Safari Web browser.
-In fact, as of March 2024, all third-party browsers on iOS and iPadOS use WebKit; Apple’s App Store policies prohibit browsers like Firefox and Chrome from bringing their own engines.
-(This may change later in 2024, specifically in the EU; developers now have the option to distribute non-WebKit versions of their browsers through third-party app marketplaces.)
+In fact, as of September 2024, all third-party browsers on iOS and iPadOS use WebKit; Apple’s App Store policies prohibit browsers like Firefox and Chrome from bringing their own engines.
+(Technically, the EU is exempt from that restriction, but developers have not yet exercised the option to distribute non-WebKit versions of their browsers for iPhone or iPad.)

 Not having a fully up-to-date iOS version means that your iPhone could be compromised by simply browsing to a hacked or malicious site, or even when you view a malicious email with embedded rich Web content.